Anime and manga fandom: Fan labor

+Doujin

-Dōjin are fan-made creation that are oftentimes bought and sold through dōjin events.
-Dōjin consists of doujinshi (doujin magazine, could be manga, novel, or essay), doujinsoft (doujin games and software), doujin music, and doujin anime.
-Dōjin events aim to help creators distribute manga commercially without the need for a publisher.
-The oldest and largest dōjin event worldwide is Comic Market, more commonly known as Comiket.
+Doujin are fan-made creations that are oftentimes bought and sold through doujin events.
+Doujin consists of doujinshi (doujin magazine, could be manga, novel, or essay), doujinsoft (doujin games and software), doujin music, and doujin anime.
+Doujin events aim to help creators distribute manga commercially without the need for a publisher.
+The oldest and largest doujin event worldwide is Comic Market, more commonly known as Comiket.
 The Comiket 97 fair (December 2019) in Tokyo, Japan totaled approximately 750,000 visitors.